abe-tn/TechNexus-Printer/README.md

 * Install and Uninstall script

 ######Creating Intunewin file
-When creating the intunein file select No when you are asked if a catalog should be created.
+When creating the intunewin file select No when you are asked if a catalog should be created.

 ---